hamzakc/commerce/README.md

 the application into actual microservices in the not to distant future.

 ### Work done so far
 Not too much.
-I have started on the Shop ProductService using Sinatra and mongoDB.
+I have started on the Shop ProductService using Sinatra and Riak.
 I am going to try and use the curator gem as a model and repository framework.
 This will help me conform to domain driven design principles (hopefully).
-Unfortunately curator do not have any plans to support the MongoDB v2 driver.
-The API has completly changed so I need to get it working with v2 before I can make any progress.
-I am going to use v1 of the mongo db driver until I have more time to get the curator gem working with v2.

 ### Contribute
 If you have any ideas on how to make this awsome get in touch and submit a pull request :)